chaisql/chai/CONTRIBUTING.md

 ## Other contributions

-Anythink that can help improve Genji is a welcome contribution.
-Here are a few example of things that can be improved:
+Anything that can help improve Genji is a welcome contribution.
+Here are a few examples of things that can be improved:

-- CI / tooling
+- CI/Tooling
 - Go APIs
 - Documentation
 - Build targets support